Wildlife in Suriname

 Protecting the wildlife in Suriname

-Since the foundation of the GHFS in 2005, their staff members have rescued more than 600 animals.
-Whereas in 2014 on average they took in one animal per week, due to increased deforestation in and around Paramaribo, in 2015 that number tripled, and it is continuing to rise.
+Since the foundation of the GHFS in 2005, their staff members have rescued more than 800 animals.
+Whereas in 2018 on average they took in one to two animal per week, due to a long drought as well as increased deforestation of the forests along the coast and thus habitat loss, in 2019 that number increased sharply to an average of one animal per day – with the tendency to increase even more.

 Provide information – raise awareness – shape the future

 Raising awareness for ecological issues among locals is crucial if we want to be successful in the long term.
-Therefore, we support educational programs.
-In the course of school visits and information events and through the use of flyers and posters the GHFS’s staff provides information about the responsible use of natural resources and the direct impact on local wildlife.
+Therefore, we support educational programs the conduction of educational measures.
+In the course of weekly guided tours of the centre, school visits and information events as well as by using flyers and posters, the GHFS’s staff provides information about the responsible use of natural resources and the direct impact on local wildlife.
+Additionally it is now possible to accompany animal releases back into the wild.
 Educating the public about the fact that wild animals belong in the outdoors and are not fit for a life as pets is another central aspect of their educational work.